 Most of us are working from home to prevent the spread of the novel coronavirus.
 Working remotely on a long-term basis can be a little daunting and lonely at first, but know that you’re not alone.
-Here are some tips for staying productive and energised during your time away from the office.
+Here are some tips for staying productive and energized during your time away from the office.

 Like most of you right now, the entire Lexer team has moved online.

 Many of us are working remotely for the first time, others for the longest period of our lives.
-Adjusting can be difficult, but it’s entirely possible to remain productive and energised while working at home.
+Adjusting can be difficult, but it’s entirely possible to remain productive and energized while working at home.

 We rounded up the tips and tricks Lexis are using to manage this change successfully.
 We hope you find these tips helpful during this unprecedented time!